franpiaggio/megaverse-coding-challenge/README.md

 ## Time Frame

-It took me about four three to complete this challenge.
+It took me about three hours to complete this challenge.

 ## Further Improvements